 CONCLUSIONS

-The study identified that antiretroviral treatment (ART) discontinuation at the Patrice Lumumba Health Center was more frequent among women (74.6%) and young individuals, particularly those aged 21 to 31 years.
+The study identified that antiretroviral treatment (ART) discontinuation at the Patrice Lumumba Health Center was more common among women (74.6%) and those aged 21 to 31 years.
 The years with the highest incidence of treatment discontinuation were 2019 and 2021, possibly influenced by structural and programmatic factors.
 Among factors of discontinuation antiretroviral therapy, sociocultural and economic factors stood out, such as domestic workload, lack of partner support and logistical barriers.
 Adverse reactions and stigmatization had a smaller quantitative impact but remain relevant as barriers to adherence.
 The results indicate that ART discontinuation is a multifactorial phenomenon, influenced by social, economic, cultural, and organizational aspects rather than solely by geographic proximity or frequency of meals.
 This underscores the need for differentiated retention strategies, including active follow-up, psychosocial support, flexible scheduling, community-based delivery models, and confidential and welcoming care environments.

 AUTHORS´CONTRIBUTIONS